Demos/ Examples

 Analysis of assembly/ product structure of STEP files in a directory

-This function analyzes the structure of assemblies (STEP: products),
+This function analyzes the structure of assemblies (STEP: products), sub-assemblies and parts

 of STEP files within a directory - as listed in the following example.